hydrosolutions/taj_snowmapper_dashboard/README.md

 Below we show a screenshot of the dashboard displaying a forecast of snow heigth:
 ![screenshot](static/Screenshot_tajsnowmapper.png)

+## Maintenance Status
+⚪ **Archived**

+This software is no longer actively maintained.
+The code remains available for reference and learning purposes.

 ## Architecture
 This project comes in 2 components: A data processor and a web interface.
 The data processor is a python script that downloads the latest snow data from the TopoPyScale and FSM model and, after pre-processing, stores it in local files optimized for display.
 The web interface is a dashboard that displays the snow-related data on a map.
 Both components are run in a docker container.